pocketpy/pocketpy/docs/quick-start/installation.md

 pkpy's C++ interfaces are organized in an object-oriented way.
 All classes are located in `pkpy` namespace.

 The most important class is the `VM` class.
-A `VM` instance is a python virtual machine which holds all necessary runtime states, including callstacks, modules, variables, etc.
+A `VM` instance is a python virtual machine which holds all necessary runtime states, including callstack, modules, variables, etc.

+A process can have multiple `VM` instances.
+Each `VM` instance is independent from each other.

 You need to use the C++ `new` operator to create a `VM` instance.
+Do not declare it on the stack.

 ```cpp
 VM* vm = new VM();